Xmetalfanx/linuxSetup/documentation/development/Installing.md

         -   sudo eopkg install
     -   OpenSuse
         -   sudo zypper install
+    -   lFedora
         -   sudo dnf install
-        -   Fedora
+    -   Arch Linux/Manjaro
         -   sudo pacman -S
-        -   Arch Linux

 -   all that has to be done is '$install <arguement> ', though it is better to use the installApp function that uses this variable.